 - e.
-Until an order by the Court that information designated as "CONFIDENTIAL" is not, in fact, confidential, such information may be disclosed only to the following persons: - i.
-Counsel to parties in this litigation, and the paralegal, secretarial, and clerical employees working under the direct supervision of each counsel; - ii.
+Until an order by the Court that information designated as "confidential" is not, in fact, confidential, such information may be disclosed only to the following persons: - Counsel to parties in this litigation, and the paralegal, secretarial, and clerical employees working under the direct supervision of each counsel; - ii.
 Persons who are expressly retained by counsel to assist in the preparation of this litigation for trial, such as independent accountants, investigators, statisticians, economists or other persons and the staff working under the direct supervision of such persons retained to assist in the preparation of this litigation for trial, provided that such persons agree to be bound by its terms; - iii.
 The parties; - iv.
 Any potential witness, concerning a matter to which the document refers and any counsel for such potential witness; and - v.
 The Court. - f.
-Before disclosing any Confidential Material to those persons specified in paragraph 6, subsection (e) hereof (with the exception of the Court), counsel shall first give a copy of this Protective Order to such persons who shall read this Protective Order and be fully familiar with the provisions hereof and agree to abide thereby.
+Before disclosing any Confidential Material to those persons specified in paragraph 6, subsection (e) hereof (with the exception of the Court), counsel shall first give a copy of this Protective Order to such persons who shall read this

+Protective Order and be fully familiar with the provisions hereof and agree to abide thereby.

-g.
-Prior to the time of trial or at such earlier time as it becomes necessary for the parties to rely upon Confidential Material in connection with a motion or hearing, the parties shall attempt in good faith to remove the designation of "CONFIDENTIAL" with respect to deposition transcripts and exhibits thereto to the greatest extent possible.
+- g.
+Prior to the time of trial or at such earlier time as it becomes necessary for the parties to rely upon Confidential Material in connection with a motion or hearing, the parties shall attempt in good faith to remove the designation of "confidential" with respect to deposition transcripts and exhibits thereto to the greatest extent possible. - h.

-h.
 Within thirty (30) days after the conclusion of this litigation, all originals and copies of any Confidential Material produced by a party shall be returned to the producing party if the producing party so requests.
-The provisions of this stipulation and order regarding confidentiality shall continue in effect notwithstanding termination of the litigation.

-i.
-Nothing in this Protective Order shall operate to waive the right of any party to this lawsuit to assert objections to the production or admissibility of the j.
-Nothing in this protective order shall preclude any party from seeking any additional protection with respect to the confidentiality of documents or information.
+The provisions of this stipulation and order regarding confidentiality shall continue in effect notwithstanding termination of the litigation. - i.
+Nothing in this Protective Order shall operate to waive the right of any party to this lawsuit to assert objections to the production or admissibility of the Confidential Material.